cross-chain-deprecated/ilp-plugin-mini-balances/README.md

 These balances are NOT intended for long-term storage or for saving significant amounts of value.
 It's intended to be an ephemeral buffer that applications can use in order to distribute an incoming stream of money to other destinations.
-Anyone running this plugin can set a maximum balance in order to further discourage incorrect usage and prevent possible loss of money.

 ## Usage